NZ Formulary

 Other information:

-• You will need regular blood tests while taking atazanavir to check if it is causing problems with your liver.
-You will also need blood tests to check your viral load.
+• You will need regular blood tests while taking atazanavir to check your viral load.

 • As your HIV comes under control, your immune system begins to recover.
 It may start fighting infections better than before which may make you unwell for a while.
-Your doctor may call this Immune Reconstitution Syndrome.
+Your doctor may call this Immune Reconstitution Inflammatory Syndrome (IRIS).